Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Results

 \subsection{Computational implementation}

-Posterior sampling was conducted by embedding the extended marginal sampling algorithm \ref{algo:extendedsmc} for the states within a parallel tempering Markov chain Monte Carlo sampler \citep[PTMCMC,][]{Geyer1991} over the unknown parameters.
-PTMCMC is suited to this application because it can effectively explore challenging posterior densities, with features such as ripples and ridges, which occurs when different combinations of parameters lead to similar model fits.
-200,000 iterations of PTMCMC were obtained for each year using 8 parallel chains each.
+Posterior sampling was conducted by embedding the extended marginal sampling algorithm \ref{algo:extendedsmc} within a parallel tempering Markov chain Monte Carlo sampler (PTMCMC, \cite{Geyer1991}) over $(\theta , \tau , x_{1:M}, d_{1:M})$.
+PTMCMC is well suited to the present setting, because it can effectively explore challenging posterior densities, with features such as ripples and ridges which occur when different combinations of parameters lead to similar model fits.
+Five hundred thousand iterations of PTMCMC were obtained for each year using four parallel chains each.
 Due to strong posterior correlations between groups of parameters in our model, the parameters were sampled in three distinct blocks.
-One block consisted of the model parameters $\beta_1, \beta_2, \sigma_1, \sigma_2$.
-Another block consisted of prior state variance $c_0$ and parameters defining the observation processes, $\Sigma, r, c, v, \nu$.
-Proposal covariance adaptation was performed for both blocks during the first 100,000 iterations, which were then discarded as burn-in.
-The last block consisted of the initial states $X_{SS}$, $X_{IS}$, $X_{RS}$, $X_{SI}$, $X_{RI}$, $X_{SR}$, $X_{IR}$, $X_{RR}$.
+The first two blocks consisted of the model parameters $\beta _{1}$, $\beta _{2}$, $\sigma _{1}$, $\sigma _{2}$, and parameters defining the discrepancy and observation processes, $\Sigma $, $r$, $c$, $v$, $\nu $.
+Proposal covariance adaptation was performed for both blocks, during the first half of each chain, which was discarded as burn-in.
+The last block consisted of the initial states $X_{\mathrm{SS}}(0)$, $X_{\mathrm{IS}}(0)$, $X_{\mathrm{RS}}(0)$, $X_{\mathrm{SI}}(0)$, $X_{\mathrm{RI}}(0)$, $X_{\mathrm{SR}}(0)$, $X_{\mathrm{IR}}(0)$, $X_{\mathrm{RR}}(0)$.
 For this block, only the proposal variances were adapted, because both the sign and magnitude of posterior correlations between these quantities vary across the parameter space.
 Convergence was diagnosed by visual inspection of trace plots and correlation plots.

-\subsection{Inference Based on Data From San Luis Potos\'i, M\'exico}
+\subsection{Inference based on data from San Luis Potos\'i, M\'exico}

-We examine the results for the motivating application of inferring the dynamics of influenza and RSV from aggregate ARI counts and auxiliary virological testing data from San Luis Potos\'i, M\'exico.
-Summaries of the marginal posterior distribution over ARI reports in the state are shown in Figures \ref{fig:real-data-posterior-sample-paths-all-years} and \ref{fig:real-data-posterior-sample-paths-disaggregated-all-years}.
-Figure \ref{fig:real-data-posterior-sample-paths-disaggregated-all-years} illustrates marginal posterior summaries over disaggregated infection states (influenza, RSV, and background), while Figure \ref{fig:real-data-posterior-sample-paths-all-years} aggregates these summaries to allow for visual comparison with the data.
-Parameter estimates and credible intervals are provided in the Appendix.
+This section presents and interprets the results for retrospective joint inference for the dynamics of influenza and RSV from observed aggregate ARI counts and auxiliary virological testing data from San Luis Potos\'{i}, M\'{e}xico.
+Maximum a-posteriori (MAP) estimates and 95\% credible intervals for the model parameters are provided in Tables~1 through 6 of the Supplementary Material (\cite{ChkrebtiiEAlSupp2021}).
+Summaries of the marginal posterior distribution over ARI reports are shown in Figures~\ref{fig:real-data-posterior-sample-paths-disaggregated-all-years} and \ref{fig:real-data-posterior-sample-paths-all-years}.